johanmazoyer/Asterix/source/create_my_testbed.rst

 We can also create a specific DM for a given testbed with a file with the relative position of actuators in the pupil and the position of one of them compared to the pupil.

+Out of the pupil plane DMs are simulated by taking a Angular-Spectrum transform, multiply by the DM phase, and then coming back to a pupil plane.
+Because we are only in close range, this is more accurate than Fresnel propogation.

 Function documentation can be found in Section :ref:`deformable-mirror-label`.